 The Arc’teryx Aerios FL’s out-of-the-box performance was excellent, although it’s notably stiffer and less forgiving than many cushier (and often heavier) lightweight hiking shoes.
 The Aerios did loosen up nicely during our four-day trek in the Grand Canyon, but it is on the stiff side, particularly around the heel.
 However, it’s important to clarify that the Aerios FL is impressively comfortable shoe and I had few complaints on the trail.
 In fact, without much of a break-in period, I only developed one small blister on the heel after four days of challenging backpacking, which is no easy feat.
 In the end, the Aerios FL isn’t ideal for those who want a highly cushioned ride, but it’s a great choice for minimalist backpacking and long day hikes.

 The Arc’teryx Aerios FL comes in at a feathery 1 pound 8.4 ounces, undercutting much of its lightweight hiking shoe competition by an ounce or more.
-In fact, it’s the lightest GTX hiker in our hiking shoe round-up.
-In the same category, the Salomon X Ultra 3 GTX (1 pound 10.8 ounces), The North Face Ultra 110 GTX (1 pound 15 ounces), and Adidas Terrex Swift R2 GTX (1 pound 8.6 ounces) all outweigh the Aerios.
-You can shave fractions of an ounce with a shoe like the Salomon Odyssey Triple Crown (1 pound 8.2 ounces), or by going with a dedicated trail-runner, but the Aerios is very impressive in this regard considering its waterproofing and build quality (more on this below).
+In the same category, the Salomon X Ultra 3 GTX (1 lb.
+10.8 oz.), The North Face Ultra 111 WP (1 lb.
+14.2 oz.), and Adidas Terrex Swift R2 GTX (1 lb.
+8.6 oz.) all outweigh the Aerios.
+You can shave a bit of weight with a running-inspired model like the Salomon X Raise GTX (1 lb.
+7.6 oz.) or by going with a dedicated trail runner, but the Aerios is very impressive in this regard considering its waterproofing and build quality (more on this below).

 The Aerios FL is a low-top shoe that lacks the support of a taller and heavier hiking boot, but I experienced surprisingly very few ankle turns during our trip.
 With the laces taught around the foot and despite carrying a full pack, it provided sufficient support for me to navigate the often-rocky terrain along the Escalante Route without feeling wobbly or uncertain.
 In fact, there were only a couple sections where I wished I had a higher-cut boot.
 If you’re prone to rolling ankles or simply like the added structure, Arc’teryx makes the Aerios FL in a “mid” version for just 1.6 ounces more per pair.
 And of course, for those who want maximum support and protection, a traditional hiking boot is the way to go.